 The ideal candidate will have a background and track record that includes:

-· Multi-lingual skills and multi-cultural or cross-cultural experience appreciated.
+- Multi-lingual skills (Spanish or French preferred) and multi-cultural or cross-cultural experience appreciated.

-If you are interested in doing work you can believe in, want to work in a collaborative environment, and like a great benefits package, please visit http://www.nature.org/careers and search for job ID #49102 in the keyword search.
+If you are interested in doing work you can believe in, want to work in a collaborative environment, and like a great benefits package, please visit http://www.nature.org/careers and search for job ID #49247 in the keyword search.
 Applications must be made online.
-Submit your application by 11:59 PM EST on November 29, 2020, to be considered.
-The preferred location for this position is Albany, NY.
+Submit your application, resume, and cover letter (both required) by 11:59 PM EST on January 17, 2021, to be considered.
+The location for this position is New York City, NY.

 The Nature Conservancy is an Equal Opportunity Employer.

 Our commitment to diversity includes the recognition that our conservation mission is best advanced by the leadership and contributions of diverse people of all genders, backgrounds, beliefs and culture.
 Recruiting and mentoring staff to create an inclusive organization that reflects our global character is a priority and we encourage applicants from all cultures, races, colors, religions, sexes, national or regional origins, ages, disability status, sexual orientations, gender identities, military or veteran status or other status protected by law.